 Breastfeeding position to prevent gas

 Babies can get gassy for different reasons.
-One culprit could actually be your own diet: Some foods may irritate baby’s digestive system if she has a food sensitivity (in which case, switching breastfeeding positions isn’t going to do much).
+One culprit could actually be your own diet: Some foods may irritate baby’s digestive system if they have a food sensitivity (in which case, switching breastfeeding positions isn’t going to do much).
 Another cause is when baby takes in a lot of air during feedings.
 “This air has to be released in one direction or another.
-If baby doesn’t burp, she will likely become gassy,” Long says.
-And, good news, this can be remedied with the proper breastfeeding positions, including upright or semi-upright positions, like the laid-back position.
-“Because milk isn’t flowing downward with gravity into the baby’s mouth, she can control the milk flow better in this position, which helps avoid gas,” Nguyen says.
-If baby is experiencing a lot of painful gas, check on her latch.
-“If she’s gulping or taking in lots of air while nursing, she’s going to be gassy, no matter what position you feed in,” she says.
+If baby doesn’t burp, they’ll likely become gassy,” Long says.
+Good news: This can be remedied with the proper breastfeeding positions, including upright or semi-upright positions, like the laid-back position.
+“Because milk isn’t flowing downward with gravity into baby’s mouth, they can control the milk flow better in this position, which helps avoid gas,” Nguyen says.
+If baby is experiencing a lot of painful gas, check on their latch.
+“If they’re gulping or taking in lots of air while nursing, they’re going to be gassy, no matter what position you feed in,” she says.

 Now that you’ve zeroed in on the best breastfeeding positions for you and baby, you’ve got to learn how to do it on both sides.
 Here, some tips to help you get adjusted: